What makes the right kind of snack? Read on to find out.

 - A slice of whole-wheat toast with a tablespoon of peanut or almond butter

-Snacking may have a bad rap, but it’s a good thing.
+Snacking may have a bad rap, but it can be a good thing.
 It helps you control your blood glucose levels and limit your portions at meals by curbing your appetite.
 Just keep a few things in mind to help you snack smart and manage your diabetes.